-In gene expression, curvature due to polysemy may be biological, rather than artifactual.
-Cellular differentiation datasets exhibit extended low curvature regions associated with stereotyped cell states, punctuated by high-curvature regions associated with transitions \cite{sritharan2021computing}.
-These transition states, such as differentiating stem cells, necessarily occupy intermediate locations in embedding space.
-In large-scale cell atlases, biological polysemy may arise due to pleiotropy, in which a single gene is involved in multiple biological processes \cite{russo2024soft}.
-However, spurious polysemy can arise due to technical errors, leading to unresolved cell subtypes or tissue groups.
+A key limitation of static language embeddings stems from polysemy, in which the same token has multiple meanings \cite{gari2021let,liu2020survey}.
+For example, "bank" may refer to the side of a riverbed, or to a financial institution.
+Static word embeddings like \texttt{word2vec} place polysemous tokens at intermediate positions in embedding space, between positions associated with their divergent meanings.
+Such compromises distort and curl embedding space, reducing the space's ability to represent large-scale structure by making distances between vectors less meaningful \cite{jakubowski2020topology,neelakantan2014efficient,goel2022unsupervised}.
+As a result, static embedding models tend to underestimate differences among strongly-distinct concepts, limiting their ability to recognize hierarchies among words \cite{nickel2017poincare}.
+In gene expression, curvature due to polysemy may arise due to biological processes, rather than artifacts.
+Cellular differentiation datasets exhibit low curvature in regions associated with stereotyped cell states, punctuated by high-curvature regions associated with transitions \cite{sritharan2021computing}.
+These transition states, such as differentiating stem cells, occupy intermediate locations in embedding space \cite{wang2020single}.
+However, spurious polysemy can also arise due to technical errors, leading to unresolved cell subtypes or tissue groups.
 This effect becomes more pronounced at low read depth, resulting in missing genes or greater sampling error in counts.
 For example, blood vascular endothelial cells share relatively consistent transcriptional profiles, due to their similar structural roles across different tissues \cite{kalucka2020single}.
-Endothelial cells from different tissues thus tend to map to the same area in embedding space, despite their anatomical separation.
+Endothelial cells from different tissues often map to the same area in embedding space, despite their anatomical separation.
 Resolving this ambiguity either requires additional marker genes and greater sequencing resolution, or assays that barcode transcripts with additional information.
-For example, cell painting produces a high-dimensional vector of morphological features extracted from fluorescent microscopy \cite{bray2016cell}, while CITE-Seq augments each transcript with information about cell surface proteins---thus avoiding cellular polysemy \cite{stoeckius2017simultaneous}.
+For example, cell painting produces a high-dimensional vector of morphological features extracted from fluorescence microscopy \cite{bray2016cell}, while CITE-Seq augments each transcript with information about cell surface proteins---thus avoiding cellular polysemy \cite{stoeckius2017simultaneous}.